 Most kidney failure cases are chronic, often progressing from early stage chronic kidney disease, which in turn is caused by various diseases such as diabetes, high blood pressure, glomerulonephritis (inflammation of kidney tissues), or polycystic kidney disease.
-To learn more about causes of kidney failure and how to prevent them, read our in-depth article about common kidney diseases in Singapore and their causes here.
+To learn more about causes of common kidney diseases in Singapore, their causes and treatment, and how they can cause kidney failure, read our blog article here.

 The two main treatments for ESRD include dialysis (more details below) and kidney transplantation.
 Kidney transplantation is a surgical procedure that involves the graft of a new kidney from a healthy individual who can be a family member (genetically related kidney transplantation) or non-related person (genetically non-related kidney transplantation).
 Other care plans for kidney failure are mainly palliative, to relieve symptoms and prevent complications.

 Dialysis is one of the main treatments for kidney failure.
 It is the process of using an ‘alternative kidney’ to perform the part of kidney functions that the failing kidneys are unable to do, including removing waste and toxins from blood, regulating electrolytes and blood pressure, and maintaining homeostasis.
 There are two main types of dialysis – hemodialysis and peritoneal dialysis.